ems-project/EMSClientHelperBundle/Resources/doc/search.md

 ### Date Version

-Elasticms support versioning on documents.
+Elasticms supports versioning on documents.
 Documents share a version uuid and have a from and to date.
 The document without a to date is the current version.

 This means we can search for date and get the matching version document.